PJLab-ADG/DriveArena/DrivingAgents/VAD/README.md

 ## Changelog
-[2024-11-12] We simplified the [VAD](https://github.com/hustvl/VAD) input by removing the gt tag input and using fastapi to receive input from [World Dreamer](../../WorldDreamer/) and pass the output to [TrafficManager](../../TrafficManager/).
+[2024-11-12] We simplified the [VAD](https://github.com/hustvl/VAD) input by removing the gt tag input and using fastapi to receive input from [WorldDreamer](../../WorldDreamer/) and pass the output to [TrafficManager](../../TrafficManager/).

 ## Installation